 Guests exit the forest through a frozen tree canopy to a Country Church environment.
 Here, a monumental sculpture of the Herald Angel is set against a rustic church.
 Light streams through the ice, stained-glass windows surrounding the angel with a miraculous aura.

 Upon leaving the church, guests round the corner to discover the signature scene of ICE!: The Nativity.
-Guests marvel year after year as the crystal manger completes the experience with one of the world's most beautiful and inspirational renditions of the Nativity.
+Each year is a marvel as the crystal manger completes the experience with one of the world's most beautiful and inspirational renditions of the Nativity.